-No new public trails shall be built within 150' feet of the eastern and western boundaries of the Rockville Trails Preserve as shown on the Rockville Trails Preserve Development Plan.
+No new public trails shall be built within 150' feet of the eastern, western and southwestern boundaries of the Rockville Trails Preserve as shown on the Rockville Trails Preserve Development Plan.
+Any new public trails not shown on the Rockville Trails Preserve Development Plan (Exhibit A) shall require an administrative review by the Planning Services Division.